OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-068.md

 ## Psalm 68:4

-> Sing to God, sing praises to His name;
+> Sing to God, offer praises to His name;
-> Exalt Him who rides through the deserts,
+> Lift up the One who journeys through the deserts,
-> Whose name is the Lord, and be jubilant before Him.
+> Whose name is the Lord, and be joyful before Him.

 ## Psalm 68:5

-> A father of the fatherless and a judge for the widows,
+> A protector of orphans and a defender of widows,
 > Is God in His holy dwelling.

 ## Psalm 68:6

-> God makes a home for the lonely;
+> God provides a home for those who are alone;
 > He leads out the prisoners into prosperity,
-> Only the rebellious live in parched lands.
+> But the rebellious dwell in a dry land.

 ---